Johnson & Johnson hit with $247 million verdict in hip implant trial

 J&J won the first Pinnacle test trial in 2014, but subsequent juries determined the companies to be liable.

-Ahead of the trial, plaintiffs and the company were sparring over federal judge Edward Kinkeade’s ability to preside over it.
-J&J said the judge had abused his power by trying the cases in his court and urged an appeals court to stop Kinkeade from going ahead with it.

-But the appeals court judges, while finding error in some of Kinkeade’s conduct, allowed the trial, which kicked off on Sept.
-18, to go ahead.

 “This nine-week trial was a disservice to everyone involved because the verdict will do nothing to advance the ultimate resolution of this six-year old litigation,” attorney John Beisner, who represented the companies, said in a statement.
-Beisner said the firms would seek further appellate guidance.
+He said the firms would seek further appellate guidance.

+A jury in March 2016 awarded five Texas plaintiffs $500 million in damages.
+That award was later cut to $150 million.

+J&J and DePuy were also found liable at a trial in March, during which a jury awarded six California patients $1 billion - a verdict that was later reduced to $543 million.

+DePuy ceased selling the metal-on-metal Pinnacle devices in 2013 after the U.S. Food and Drug Administration strengthened its artificial hip regulations.

-Reporting by Tina Bellon; Editing by Marguerita Choy and David Gregorio
+Reporting by Tina Bellon; Editing by David Gregorio and Dan Grebler